Gender Dysphoria in Children

 In their “Overview of Gender Development and Gender Nonconformity in Children and Adolescents,” Forcier and Olson-Kennedy dismiss the binary model of human sexuality as “ideology” and present an “alternate perspective” of “innate gender identity” that presents along a “gender continuum.”
 They recommend that pediatricians tell parents that a child’s “real gender” is what he or she feels it to be because “a child’s brain and body may not be on the same page.”11

-Behavior geneticists have known for decades that while genes and hormones influence behavior, they do not hard-wire a person to think, feel, or behave in a particular way.
+Might gender identity be genetically determined?
+Behavior geneticists have known for decades that while genes influence behavior, they do not hard-wire a person to think, feel, or behave in a particular way.
 The science of epigenetics has established that genes are not analogous to rigid “blueprints” for behavior.
-Rather, humans “develop traits through the dynamic process of gene-environment interaction… [genes alone] don’t determine who we are.”18 Regarding the etiology of transgenderism, twin studies of adult transsexuals prove definitively that prenatal genetic and hormone influence is minimal.
+Rather, humans “develop traits through the dynamic process of gene-environment interaction… [genes alone] don’t determine who we are.”18 Regarding the etiology of transgenderism, twin studies of adult transsexuals prove definitively that genetic influence is far less than that of environmental factors.

-The largest study of twin transsexual adults found that only 20 percent of identical twins were both trans-identified.19 Since identical twins contain 100 percent of the same DNA from conception, and develop in exactly the same prenatal environment where they are exposed to the same prenatal hormones, if genes and/or prenatal hormones contributed significantly to transgenderism, the concordance rates would be close to 100 percent.
-Instead, 80 percent of identical twin pairs were discordant.
-This means that at least 80 percent of what contributes to transgenderism in one adult co-twin consists of one or more non-shared post-natal experiences including but not limited to non-shared family experiences.
-This is consistent with the dramatic rates of resolution of gender dysphoria documented among children when they are not encouraged to impersonate the opposite sex.
-These results also support the theory that persistent GD is due predominately to the impact of non-shared environmental influences upon certain biologically vulnerable children.
-To be clear, twin studies alone establish that the “alternate perspective” of an “innate gender identity” arising from prenatally “feminized” or “masculinized” brains trapped in the wrong body is in fact an ideological belief that has no basis in rigorous science.
+This is what would be expected given the dramatic rates of resolution of gender dysphoria documented among children when they are not encouraged to impersonate the opposite sex.
+The low concordance rate also supports the theory that persistent GD is due predominantly to the impact of non-shared environmental influences upon certain biologically vulnerable children.
+To be clear, twin studies alone establish that the “alternative perspective” of an “innate gender identity” trapped in the wrong body is in fact an ideological belief that has no basis in rigorous science.

-The exceedingly rare DSDs, including but not limited to androgen insensitivity syndrome and congenital adrenal hyperplasia, are all medically identifiable deviations from the human binary sexual norm.
-Unlike individuals with a normal genotype and hormonal axis who identify as “transgender,” those with DSD have an innate biological condition.
-Sex assignment in individuals with DSDs is complex and dependent on a variety of genetic, hormonal, and physical factors.
-Nevertheless, the 2006 consensus statement of the Intersex Society of North America did not endorse DSD as a third sex.20
+Disorders of sex development (DSDs), including but not limited to androgen insensitivity syndrome and congenital adrenal hyperplasia, affect less than 0.02 percent of the population.20 These disorders are all medically identifiable deviations from the human binary sexual norm.
+Unlike individuals with a normal genotype and hormonal axis who identify as “transgender,” those with DSDs have an innate biological condition.
+Sex assignment in individuals with DSDs can be complex and depends on a variety of genetic, hormonal, and physical factors.
+Nevertheless, the 2006 consensus statement of the Intersex Society of North America did not endorse DSD as a third sex.21

 Post-natal Factors Predominate in the Development and Persistence of GD

-Anecdotally, there is also an increasing trend among adolescents to self-diagnose as transgender after binges on social media sites such as Tumblr, Reddit, and YouTube.
-This suggests that social contagion may be at play.
-In many schools and communities, there are entire peer groups “coming out” as trans at the same time.6 Finally, strong consideration should be given to investigating a causal association between adverse childhood events, including sexual abuse, and transgenderism.
-The overlap between childhood gender discordance and an adult homosexual orientation has long been acknowledged.24 There is also a large body of literature documenting a significantly greater prevalence of childhood adverse events and sexual abuse among homosexual adults as compared to heterosexual adults.
-Andrea Roberts and colleagues’ published a study in 2013 that found “half to all of the elevated risk of childhood abuse among persons with same-sex sexuality compared to heterosexuals was due to the effects of abuse on sexuality.”25 It is therefore possible that some individuals develop GD and later claim a transgender identity as a result of childhood maltreatment and/or sexual abuse.
+A recent study has documented an increasing trend among adolescents to self-diagnose as transgender after binges on social media sites such as Tumblr, Reddit, and YouTube.25 This suggests that social contagion may be at play.
+In many schools and communities, there are entire peer groups “coming out” as trans at the same time.25 Finally, strong consideration should be given to investigating a causal association between adverse childhood events, including sexual abuse, and transgenderism.
+The overlap between childhood gender discordance and an adult homosexual orientation has long been acknowledged.26 There is also a large body of literature documenting a significantly greater prevalence of childhood adverse events and sexual abuse among homosexual adults as compared to heterosexual adults.
+Andrea Roberts and colleagues’ published a study in 2013 that found “half to all of the elevated risk of childhood abuse among persons with same-sex sexuality compared to heterosexuals was due to the effects of abuse on sexuality.”27 It is therefore possible that some individuals develop GD and later claim a transgender identity as a result of childhood maltreatment and/or sexual abuse.
 This is an area in need of research.